samuele-cozzi-io/website/content/posts/2024/dev-practice_waterfall-vs-agile/index.md

     caption: "Waterfall vs Agile"
     relative: true # To use relative path for cover image, used in hugo Page-bundles
 ---
-**Title: Agile vs. Waterfall in Software Engineering: Choosing the Right Approach for Your Project**

 In software engineering, choosing the right project management methodology is crucial for success.
 Two of the most prominent methodologies are Agile and Waterfall.
 While both have their merits, they cater to different types of projects and team dynamics.
 This blog post will explore the key differences between Agile and Waterfall, their respective use cases, and the pros and cons of each approach.

----

-### Understanding Agile and Waterfall Methodologies
+## Understanding Agile and Waterfall Methodologies

 **Waterfall** is the traditional approach to software development, originating from manufacturing and construction industries.
 It follows a linear and sequential process, where each phase of the project—such as requirements gathering, design, development, testing, and deployment—must be completed before moving on to the next.
 This model is often visualized as a series of cascading steps, resembling a waterfall.

 **Agile**, on the other hand, is a more flexible and iterative approach.
 It emerged as a response to the limitations of the Waterfall model, particularly in environments where requirements are expected to change.
 Agile methodologies, such as Scrum, Kanban, and Extreme Programming (XP), emphasize collaboration, customer feedback, and the ability to adapt to changing requirements.
 In Agile, projects are broken down into small, manageable chunks called sprints or iterations, allowing teams to deliver functional software incrementally.

----

-### Use Cases: When to Choose Agile or Waterfall
+## Use Cases: When to Choose Agile or Waterfall

 **Waterfall Use Cases:**